AlexHuang21/Link-State-Routing-Protocol/README.md

 - **Node Rejoining:** Detects when a previously failed node reestablishes communication.
 Updates the topology and includes the rejoined node in the shortest path computation. <br>

 ### How to Run
-Prepare Configuration Files: Create configuration files for each router specifying neighbors and link costs.
+Prepare Configuration Files: Create configuration files for each router specifying neighbors and link costs, or use the example ones I've provided.
 Start Routers: Open multiple terminal windows and start the routing program for each router using the command:

 python3 Link_State_Routing.py [Router ID] [Port Number] [Config File]

 Example:

-python3 Link_State_Routing.py A 5000 Example_Config.txt
+python3 Link_State_Routing.py A 5000 Example_Config_1.txt

 Monitor Output: Each router will periodically output the least-cost paths to all other routers.